 What if you could put your logo on every email so users could see it before opening the message?
 BIMI, aka “Brand Indicators for Message Identification”, makes this happen!

 Email is not a safe medium – marketers know that, and consumers know that.
 What if you could put your brand on every email, and users could trust it’s you?
 An initiative called BIMI, or “Brand Indicators for Message Identification”, tries to fill this need.
 According to Brand Indicators, “BIMI is an industry-wide standards effort that will use brand logos as indicators to help people avoid fraudulent email while giving marketers a huge new opportunity to put their brands in front of consumers for free.”

 BIMI (Brand Indicators for Message Identification) brings customer logos for authenticated brands to consumers’ inboxes, showcasing the logos next to the email subject line.
 Other platforms, such as Twitter or Instagram, have long used this type of verification as a trust seal.
 Now BIMI is applying this to email!

-Please reach out to your Mapp Account Manager with questions or to discuss your individual needs to leverage this emerging technology.
-Preliminary studies show that it’s beneficial for improving recipient confidence in mail sent and open rate.
+Please reach out to your Mapp Account Manager with questions or discuss your individual needs to leverage this emerging technology.
+Preliminary studies show that it’s beneficial for improving recipient confidence in the mail sent and open rate.